Aquatic-Codes/Android-Sudo/README.md

-# Sudo Binary For Android
+# Sudo Binary For Android - Seroid

 Ever used linux on pc?
 If yes, then you must know sudo!, This binary is similar to it.